Your Cyber Essentials Journey...

 Whilst Cyber Essentials implements technical controls to reduce the risk of being breached by 80%, you've still got a 20% gap to bridge.
 It is important to remember that you can never get to 100%.
 It is impossible to be 100% safe, however, you'd rather be as close to 100% as possible and reduce your risk as much as possible.

-Have you achieved Cyber Essentials Plus yet?
+Not achieved Cyber Essentials Yet?

 It's also worth mentioning that if you haven't achieved Cyber Essentials Plus yet, you should look to do this before looking to bridge the gap further as Cyber Essentials Plus is your next logical step.
 Before you jump into the Cyber Essentials Plus certification, you should look to complete a pre-assessment as this massively increases the chances of being awarded Cyber Essentials Plus certification.